Localized statistics decoding for quantum low-density parity-check codes: Clusters on decoding graphs

 \subsection{Analytic cluster bounds}

 In the remainder of this section, we discuss some known analytical site percolation results on the cluster distribution on regular graphs.
-Instead of investigating average clusters properties via statistical tools as proposed above, (see, e.g., \cref{fig:cluster_size_stats}), we present some upper bounds, which mainly make use of approximation of regular graphs as regular trees~\cite{stauffer_introduction_2017,Grimmett}.
+Instead of investigating average clusters properties via statistical tools as proposed above, (see, e.g., \figref{fig:cluster_size_stats}), we present some upper bounds, which mainly make use of approximation of regular graphs as regular trees~\cite{stauffer_introduction_2017,Grimmett}.